 - 6 fresh mint leaves, plus 1 mint sprig for garnish

 - 1 1/2 oz.
 (45 ml) light rum

-In a mixing glass, combine the sugar cubes, a splash of club soda and the mint leaves.
+In a mixing glass, combine the sugar cubes, a splash of sparkling water and the mint leaves.
 Using a muddler, lightly crush the contents of the glass until the mint is aromatic and the sugar is dissolved.
 Add the rum and lime juice to the glass, fill the glass with ice and stir until well chilled.
-Strain the contents of the glass into a highball glass filled with fresh ice and top off with more club soda.
-Garnish with the mint sprig and serve immediately.
+Strain the contents of the glass into a double old-fashioned or highball glass filled with fresh ice and top off with more sparkling water.
+Garnish with the mint sprig and lime wedges and serve immediately.
 Makes 1 drink.